 Nevertheless, some circumstances require a legal challenge such as:

 - Unverifiable Evidence – Where the evidence relied on was declined as being from an incomplete or unverifiable source.
-There is limited point of resubmitting the same set of documents for the second time and if an applicant has already given his/her best shot there probably is not more one can do further;
+There is a limited point of resubmitting the same set of documents for the second time and if an applicant has already given his/her best shot there probably is not more one can do further;

 - Intentions – When the reasons stated by an ECO are something terming an applicant not being a genuine visitor with no intention to return to the home country; normally there are no additional documents an applicant can submit to prove his/her case.
 Under such circumstances, an applicant may need to take a legal action or at least a professional drafting of the Application is usually required by a legal representative so as to explain the bonafide of the applicant in a befitting and clear manner;

-- Exclusion Decisions – If in the previous refusal letter an applicant has been excluded from the United Kingdom for a particular period time, for instance for the use of deception.
+- Exclusion Decisions – If in the previous refusal letter an applicant has been excluded from the United Kingdom for a particular period of time, for instance for the use of deception.
 If there was an obvious misunderstanding or mistake on part of the ECO, it might be plausible to remedy this through a reconsideration request or a fresh application, but in most of the cases, a legal challenge is inevitably required.

 If either a fresh application or reconsideration has not worked and the applicant has tried and failed, then it may worth to consider to take a legal action i.e. either an Appeal or a Judicial Review.